mkkvkmn/fire/config/readme.md

 ## Data Processing

-Data processing happens using config files.
+Data processing is done using config files.

 - categories.csv -> assign class, category and sub_category for you data
 - fixes.csv -> overwrite assigned category, useful forexample if you buy a tv from the store where by default you get groceries